-Please visit Graduate & Continuing Education if you are a transferring as a part-time day, evening, or all-online degree-completion student.
+Please visit Graduate & Continuing Education if you are applying for transfer as a part-time day, evening, Nursing, or online degree-completion student.

-How to apply for transfer to Westfield State University as a full-time undergraduate day student
+How to apply for transfer admission to Westfield State University as a full-time undergraduate day student

-Transfer applicants are those who have attempted to complete any number of college courses at a regionally accredited college or university after high school graduation and prior to their planned enrollment term at Westfield State.
+You are a transfer applicant if you have attempted to complete any number of college courses at a regionally accredited college or university after high school graduation and prior to your planned enrollment term at Westfield State.

 Please note that applicants who fail to submit complete and official original copies of all prior academic transcripts and other required documents are subject to University policies on academic honesty, which include rescinding an offer of admission.

 The full-time undergraduate day Admission Office accepts applications annually for the fall and spring semesters.
 New applications are printed annually by the Admission Office, which generally are available on paper and online the first week of September.
 Applications for the coming fall semester should be filed between January 1 and the March 1 deadline, after grades have been posted for the current fall term and spring term course registration has occurred.
 MassTransfer students planning to take summer term courses immediately prior to their fall enrollment date at Westfield to complete community college graduation requirements also are required to submit official summer course registration information.
 Applications should not be submitted sooner than one semester before the student’s intended enrollment date at Westfield.

 The fall semester MassTransfer application priority filing deadline is March 1.
 Massachusetts community college applicants who plan to complete associate’s degree requirements in August and enroll at Westfield in September are required to file their applications by the posted deadline and submit official summer course registration information before an admission decision can be made.
 Since summer course registration usually begins at the Mass community colleges annually around April 1, please be advised that application files for August graduates may become complete after university-sponsored housing is full and admission has closed for some major programs.